-Time: 1-6 hours | Location: Indoors and Outdoors

-Embark on a tracking expedition through snowy landscapes to identify and interpret animal tracks, scat, and other signs left behind by Maine's winter creatures.
+Time: 1-4 hours | Location: Indoors and Outdoors Embark on a tracking expedition through the landscape to identify and interpret animal tracks, scat, and other signs left behind by Maine's creatures.
 Students will uncover the hidden stories of animal movement, behavior, and survival strategies in winter.
 These skills cultivate patience, observation, and critical thinking abilities.

-Maine Wild Animals
+Maine Wild Animals Grades: K-5 | Time: 1-4 hours | Location: Outdoors and/or in a gym

-Time: 1-6 hours | Location: Outdoors and/or in a gym Explore and gain appreciation for the diverse array of resilient and resourceful animals found in Maine's winter landscapes.
+Explore and gain appreciation for the diverse array of resilient and resourceful animals found in Maine's forests.
 From majestic moose to elusive lynx and playful birds, students will learn about the characteristics, habitats, and unique adaptations of these creatures.